There are a variety of menus which can appear, according to whether or not there is a solution path currently selected and what you click on.

-You have the option of setting the start time using the GRIB timeline, or to the current time of day (now.)
+You have the option of setting the start time using the GRIB timeline, from the currently selected path, or to the current time of day (now.)

 If a start time has been set, but you would like to use the time from the last position report, the start time can be cleared.